-Our Ethical Stance - Wildlife FIRST!
+My Ethical Stance - Wildlife FIRST!

-Wildlife conservation is the primary reason for our involvement in wild-life photography.
-As such, we place the welfare and value of our subjects above the value of any photograph of them.
-This philosophy is embodied in our Wildlife FIRST rules of conduct that guide our actions during all our photo tours.
+Wildlife conservation is the primary reason for my involvement in wildlife photography.
+As such, I place the welfare and value of my subjects above the value of any photograph of them.
+This philosophy is embodied in my Wildlife FIRST rules of conduct that guide our actions during all my photo tours.
 These four simple ethical rules state that:

-- 1. We engage in PASSIVE wildlife photography only.
-This means we strive to capture images of wildlife behaving as naturally as possible and without the use of "set-ups", contrivances, or any actions that - could guide the subjects toward desirable settings and/or backdrops or elicit specific "poses". - 2.
-We do nothing intentional to alter or influence the behaviour of our subject(s) for the purposes of photography.
-This means we do not engage in any form of luring or baiting (or any other form of food supplementation).
-Additionally, we will not use any form of sound to alter the behaviour of the subject for the purpose of photography (including using predator and/or prey calls, vocal clicking, or making any other sound to encourage the subject to look at us).
+- 1. Ethical wildlife photographers should engage in passive wildlife photography only.
+This means striving to capture images of wildlife behaving as naturally as possible and without the photographer taking any actions to guide the subject(s) toward desirable settings and/ or backdrops or elicit specific "poses". - 2.
+Ethical wildlife photographers should do nothing intentional to alter or influence the behaviour of their subjects for the purpose of photography.
+This includes not intentionally influencing their distribution in space or their behaviour.
+This translates into not engaging in any form of luring or baiting (or any other form of food supplementation).
+Additionally, it extends to not using any sound to alter the behaviour of the subject for the purpose of photography, including using predator and/or prey calls, song or vocalization playbacks, vocal clicking, or making any other sound to cause the subject to alter its ongoing behaviour and look at the photographer.